uzkbwza/dcss-tools/README.md

 # dcss-tools
-some tools i use for dungeon crawl stone soup. put the contents of the file in your init.txt (rc file)
+some tools i use for dungeon crawl stone soup. put the contents of tools.lua in your init.txt (rc file)